damms005/simple-db-sync/README.md

      - **Primary Key**: The main column that uniquely identifies each row.
      - **Timestamp Columns**: Specify when rows were created, updated, or deleted.
-     - **Additional Columns**: Any other columns not previously mentioned.
+     - **Comparison Columns**: Columns that should uniquely identify rows
      - **Mapping** (Optional): If columns in the left table have different names than in the right table, map them.
      - **Conditions** (Optional): The `where` clause constraint for row selection.